|About James Logan of Scotland Family

-This web site started out with the Douglas and Margaret Logan Family.
-It now has both ancestors and decendants totaling over 5300 people from the year 1690 to present, and covering nine generations.
+It started out with the Douglas and Margaret Logan Family.
+It now has both ancestors and descendants totaling over 5600 people from the year 1690 to present, and covering nine generations.

-Douglas Logan was born in Port Glasgow in 1878.
+Douglas Logan was born in Port Glasgow, Scotland in 1878.

 He was the youngest child of James Logan and Matilda Kitchen.

 His father James was born in 1846 in New Kilpatrick near Dunbartonshire.

 James's parents were David Logan and Ann Bow, the family resided in Whiteinch which was on the opposite bank of the river Clyde from Govan.
 Both areas are approximately six miles from Glasgow.

 James Logan was employed as an ironworker and settled in Govan close to the shipyards He married Agnes Reid and had three children.
 Sadly his first wife Agnes Reid, died on Christmas Eve 1871.